Finding the Second-Best Candidate under the Mallows Model: Preliminaries

 \begin{defn} We say a prefix $\sigma$ is {\em eligible} if either a) it ends in a left-to-right maxima (Type I); or b) it ends in a left-to-right second maxima (Type II) or c) it has length $N$. \end{defn}

-\begin{defn} A strike set is {\em valid} if it \\ 1) Consists of prefixes that are eligible, and\\ 2) It has no pair of elements such that one contains the other as prefix (i.e., the strike set is minimal), and\\ 3) Every permutation $\pi \in S_N$ contains some element of the strike set as a prefix (i.e., one can always make a selection). \end{defn} It is worth pointing out once again that any strategy can be represented by a valid strike set.
+\begin{defn} A strike set is {\em valid} if it \\ 1) Consists of prefixes that are eligible, and\\ 2) It has no pair of elements such that one contains the other as prefix (i.e., the strike set is minimal), and\\ 3) Every permutation $\pi \in S_N$ contains some element of the strike set as a prefix (i.e., one can always make a selection). \end{defn} An optimal strategy for identifying the global second-best candidate is represented by a valid strike set.